jakepenzak/personal-website/assets/articles/intro.md

 <br/>

-**My posts seek to explore real-world and theoretical applications utilizing econometric and statistical/machine learning techniques.
-Furthermore, my posts occasionally delve into the theoretical underpinnings of certain methodologies via theory and simulation. *Most importantly*, I write help others and myself learn!**
+**My articles explore real-world and theoretical applications of econometric, mathematical, and statistical/machine learning techniques. *Most importantly*, I write help others *and* myself learn complex topics at a deeper level!**

 <br/>

-*I hope to make complex topics just a little bit more accessible to all.*
+*As a believer and beneficiary of knowledge sharing, I hope my articles make complex topics just a bit more accessible to all.*

 </center>